Planning a new web design project or a redesign is a tough exercise growing organizations go through.

 Building a design concept for an industrial factory is quite different than creating an eCommerce store for school supplies, or a start-up site for a product.
 Each comes with a different concept, layout, and marketing funnel.

 Essentially picking the color scheme or images happens later in the creative process than most people assume.
-Crafting a new professional design may take months of research (or even more) in order to cater to the business needs.
+Crafting a new professional design may take months of research (or even more) in order to cater to business needs.

-Determining the target persona is one of the crucial steps in the web design planning as it unlocks the information needed for all the steps after it.
+Determining the target persona is one of the crucial steps in web design planning as it unlocks the information needed for all the steps after it.
 A well-defined persona will help all teams on the project stay on the same line.
 When the team makes a decision like “Should we make the color magenta or green?”, they can check the perfect buyer—is it a middle-aged lady that loves sharing funny videos on Facebook and postcards for birthdays or is it a hard-core gamer with all-the-RGB peripherals around him?
 Of course, a lot more variables come to play, but a well-defined target persona will unify most of the decisions.

 I have shared more in this video how to clearly define what your buyer persona looks like.